 There are a lot of barriers that can influence whether you make safer sexual choices, and a major obstacle to practicing safe sex is the accessibility and affordability of condoms and lubricant.

-The Safer Sex program is designed to give you free, easy, and discreet access to condoms and sexual health information so that you’re empowered to practice safer sex.
+The Safer Sex Practices program is designed to give you free, easy, and discreet access to contraceptives and sexual health information so that you’re empowered to practice safer sex.

 To place an order: